rtanglao/algosplusphotosequalsart/README.md

 * narrate your work daily
 * r is the ultimate prototyping environment for "small" data
 * have a mentor in your town / in your skype
+* perhaps use barcodes as background images? or as vertical dividers?

 ## PROGRESS 30 March 2016
 1. used ```ln -s``` in an xargs loop to get 3000 files since dragging and dropping from a directory with a million files doesn't work very well at all